misaz/MAX31343-Library/README.md

 - Enable, disable and configure freqeuncy for CLKO clock output
 - Configure both alarms with user friendly API
 - Retrieve alarm configuration of both alarms
+- Utilize integrated low-frequency count-down timer
 - Choose automatic and manual powering mode
 - Configure power fail treshold in automatic powering mode
 - Configure active power supply in manual powering mode
+- Check which power is currently used for powering chip
+- Configure Trickle charger
+- Configure, trigger converion and read temperature from integrated compensation temperature sensor
 - Disable (or enable) data retention and stopping (or reaenabling) oscillator
 - Enable or disable I2C timeout feature
+- Read and write persistent RAM of chip

 # Status
-Currently all features mentioned above were implemented and some of them was also tested on real hardware.
+Currently all features mentioned above are implemented and some of them was also tested on real hardware.
 Library is currently ported only to STM32 and PSoC 62 platforms.
-Only basic exmaples were implemented and many examples are not provided for all platforms.
+Only basic exmaples were implemented and many examples are not provided for all platforms because it is very time consuming making all of these example projects for each platform.

-# Instalation
+# Installation
 Download ZIP folder with library for your platform in Release section and copy bundled files to your project.
 If you are using Makefile, cmake or other build system you must assign both .c files to compilation.
-If your platform is not supported, you must use generic verison and implement functions in `MAX31343_PlatformSpecific.c` according to notes in Porting section at the end of this page.
+If your platform is not supported, you must use generic verison and implement functions in `MAX31343_PlatformSpecific.c` according to notes in Porting section at the end of this page and comments in `MAX31343_PlatformSpecific.c` file.

 # Examples
-There are 32 examples.
+There are 33 examples.

 | Category         | Name                         | Link to example folder                       |
 | ---------------- | ---------------------------- | -------------------------------------------- |